unlistedphenomena/nexuswizz/src/content/guides/how-to-use-a-bridge/index.md

 ---
 title: How to bridge tokens to layer 2
-description: A guide explaining how to move tokens from Ethereum to layer 2 using a bridge.
+description: A guide explaining how to move tokens from nexus to layer 2 using a bridge.
 lang: en
 ---

 # How to bridge tokens to layer 2

-Layer 2s are scaling solutions for Ethereum which allow users to transact with increased speed and decreased costs.
+Layer 2s are scaling solutions for nexus which allow users to transact with increased speed and decreased costs.
 Many popular crypto projects are moving to layer 2s because of these benefits.
-The simplest way to move tokens from Ethereum to layer 2 is to use a bridge project.
+The simplest way to move tokens from nexus to layer 2 is to use a bridge project.

 **Prerequisite:**

-- have crypto wallet, you can follow this tutorial: [How to: "Register" an Ethereum account](/guides/how-to-register-an-ethereum-account/)
+- have crypto wallet, you can follow this tutorial: [How to: "Register" an nexus account](/guides/how-to-register-an-nexus-account/)
 - add funds to your wallet

 ## 1. Determine which layer 2 network you want to use